 There is no link between the Publishing Company and the selected ACER Market Participant in the message – the responsibility to state the correct ACER Market Participant lies on the Publisher.

-43. After the cut-off in December, will New UMM xml-files be available in the current XML-format/structure or only in the New format?
+39. After the cut-off in December, are New UMM xml-files available in the current XML-format/structure or only in the New format?
 In other Words, will there be an overlap period?